Anatomy of lightweight hiking shoes

 This lightweight footgear may or may not be waterproof.
 The ones that don’t have water protection are usually used for trails without water obstacles.
 The ones that are waterproof can still manage to be lightweight.
 Brands use a kind of membrane doesn’t add much weight to the shoe.

-Lightweight hiking shoes, like hiking boots and hiking sandals, are also made incorporating different technologies to tackle a range of terrain.
+Lightweight hiking shoes, like the best hiking boots and hiking sandals, are also made incorporating different technologies to tackle a range of terrain.
 However, little differences can be observed.
 While it may share the lightness of hiking sandals, hiking shoes provide better protection from the elements.
 Among the three, hiking boots offer the most protection, but with weight as the trade-off.

 How much do lightweight hiking shoes weigh?